ipstone/biallelic_hr/README.md

+# Restructure the code base
+    Move all the previous R, python, and shell script to ./lib folder.
+    In order to use previous code to repeat the results, please adapt the script path (with lib/ in path etc.)

 # Pan-cancer analysis of bi-allelic alterations in homologous recombination (HR) DNA repair
 	The following provides step by step instructions to reproduce the key results from the manuscript above.
 Results can be reproduced